RedhawkSDR/libRfSimulators/README.md

       </RDS>
     </TxProps>

 Required fields are FileName and CenterFrequency.
+FileName is the relative path to the WAV audio file and CenterFrequency is specified in whole (integer) Hertz.
 RDS data is optional and will be filled in with default values if not provided.
 Call sign must be four characters and the short text cannot exceed eight characters.

 ## Getting started & API Notes